Irish Authors on Audio

-This month, we’re paying homage to a host of Irish authors—and authors with strong ties to the Emerald Isle—who contribute to culture in a big way.
-From literary thrillers to powerful non-fiction to personal family histories, there’s plenty of luck to be found for us all in these audiobooks, no pot of gold required.
+This month, we’re paying homage to a host of Irish and Irish-American authors who contribute to culture in a big way.
+From rock n’ roll memoirs and literary thrillers to powerful non-fiction and personal histories, there’s plenty of luck to be found for us all in these audiobooks, no pot of gold required.

 Surrender by Bono

-Surrender—the 2024 Audie Award winner for Audiobook of the Year—is an intimate, immersive listening experience, telling stories from Bono’s early days in Dublin, to joining a band and playing sold out stadiums around the world with U2, plus his more than 20 years of activism.
-Surrender also features exclusive audio of reimagined versions of U2 songs.
+Surrender—the 2024 Audie Award winner for Audiobook of the Year—is an intimate, immersive listening experience, in which U2 frontman Bono tells stories from his life, from his early days in Dublin to playing sold out stadiums around the world.
+This remarkable audiobook also features exclusive and newly reimagined versions of U2 songs.

 The Hunter by Tana French

-From the New York Times bestselling author of The Searcher and “one of the greatest crime novelists writing today” (Vox), listen to this spellbinding new novel set in the Irish countryside.
+From the New York Times bestselling author of The Searcher and “one of the greatest crime novelists writing today” (Vox), The Hunter is a spellbinding novel set in the Irish countryside.

 The End of the World Is a Cul de Sac by Louise Kennedy